nikitin-p/pyselectal/README.md

     in.bam out.bam
 ```

-**2. Paired-end CAGEscan ([Bertin *et al.*, 2011](https://onlinelibrary.wiley.com/doi/abs/10.1002/9783527644582.ch3)).** Select paired-end alignments such that R1 has an exact 3-bp soft-clip at the 5′-end with prefix GGG, and include the corresponding R2 mates.
+**2. CAGEscan ([Bertin *et al.*, 2011](https://onlinelibrary.wiley.com/doi/abs/10.1002/9783527644582.ch3)).** Select paired-end alignments such that R1 has an exact 3-bp soft-clip at the 5′-end with prefix GGG, and include the corresponding R2 mates.
 ```bash
 pyselectal.py \
     -n 3 -m 3 \